WHO WE ARE

-Norway House connects the United States with contemporary Norway through
+“Norway House connects the United States and contemporary Norway through arts, business, and culture.”

-Norway House is a forward-thinking international business and culture organization in Minneapolis, Minnesota.
 Born out of the need for a centralized location in the Midwest Norwegian-American community, Norway House has grown to serve as more than just a convening mechanism for local organizations and heritage; it’s also a destination for contemporary Norwegian art and ideas and a hub for cultivating Norwegian and pan-Nordic government and business relationships.